 Next to the Muziekgebouw you’ll find the eye-catching elevated structure that is Bimhuis; a world famous concert space for jazz, improv and world music of all sorts.

 It has the features of an amphitheater and seats an audience of approximately 300.
-Just like last year, we are proud that Bimhuis is part of Dekmantel Festival.
+We're over the moon to have Bimhuis joining Dekmantel Festival again.